flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ??? tip "Keyboard Special Mapping"
     ### Keyboard Special Mapping

-    To make your live a bit easier using a keyboard for your throttles you can follow the tip described here.
+    To make your life a bit easier when using a keyboard for your throttles, you can follow the tips described here.

     Create the following key mapping: